 Since we are focusing on organisations and their output (products, services, etc.), we start with some short introduction about how we can define an organisation, before we go deeper into the different constraints.
 When we look at an organisation, we need to keep the definition context independent, in order to have validity for any organisation.
 A context-independent definition for an organisation is:

-An organized group of people, that interact to solve activities with interdependencies, with a particular purpose.
+An organized group of people, that interact to solve activities with interdependencies, having a particular purpose*.

 Our people and the activities are the only components within our organisation (our complex adaptive system) and is the right granularity level (key in a complex system) for our organisation to be able to have a context independent definition.
-Through this we are therefore able to build our way of working, where we of course always need to fulfil the context independent organizational principles* for people and activities**.
-As you can see, people and activities are of the right granularity level for our organisation.
-Not only for having context independence, but also because we need to focus on improving the way of working in our organisation, never ever the people within it.
+Through this we are therefore able to build our way of working, where we of course always need to fulfil the context independent organizational principles** for people and activities***, for the context we are operating in.
+As you can see, people and activities are of the right granularity level for our organisation, not only for having context independence, but also because we need to focus on improving the way of working in our organisation, never ever the people within it.
 This is also in line with Dave Snowden that is stating; “You can’t change a system one person at a time.” .
 When we have problems in our way of working in the organisation, it is always the system to blame, not the people.
-To always blame the system, and fixing all the found faults as well, is in Jidoka for Toyota a very important ingredient to fully respect their people.
+To always blame the system, and fixing all the found faults as well, is in the Jidoka thinking for Toyota, a very important ingredient to fully respect their people.
 A famous quote by the quality guru W. Edwards Deming is “A bad system will beat a good person every time.” and shows similar thoughts as Toyota’s.
 So, in order to be innovative, we need to have a good system, where our people can thrive.

-Alicia also mentions context-sensitive (enabling) constraints that are key to innovation.
-All innovation constitutes a new form of cohesiveness (for example an integration of parts to a product at an Integration Event; a temporal context-sensitive constraint) after closure of the loop of context-sensitive (enabling) constraints.
+Science is always the enabler for any organizational way of working, for any context, Clear, Complicated for Complex, even though more and more organizational principles will be activated, the more complex the context is.
+The activated science always needs to be fulfilled, no matter if we need to go to the moon, or we need to have a flourishing and innovative organization, where the latter of course is necessary for the former.
+It always means to make a proper systems design för the product or the organization, which will give us the needed cohesiveness, which actually is a new innovation.
+Alicia puts it a little different and mentions context-sensitive (enabling) constraints that are key to innovation.
+She continues with that all innovation constitutes a new form of cohesiveness (for example an integration of parts to a product at an Integration Event; a temporal context-sensitive constraint, according to Juarrero) after closure of the loop of context-sensitive (enabling) constraints.
 She states that closed loops create new endoskeleton for systems, organisations, enterprises, etc., and this new emergent in turn becomes the context-free constraints for any new component of the system.
+This means that the new endoskeleton, is our new systems design, for a product or an organization.

 One way to view endoskeleton, is to refer to it as the rigid line hierarchy, that is by coherence, stabilising the organisation.
 The line hierarchy is not responsible for deliveries, but responsible for; administration, economy, a pool of the necessary resources, new technology focus, the competence, the career, the salaries, the education, the guilds, etc. This responsibility has feedback loops that can be slow, which means that decisions do not need to be fast, so a top-down control and command hierarchy is common and possible.
 If the context is a simple context, we are in the Obvious/Clear domain according to the Cynefin™ Framework, like manufacturing.
 In a simple context we already know what product to deliver to the customer as well as how we can manufacture the product if we are a manufacturing unit, so we focus on efficiency.